 2 An ATR-attachment to the spectrophotometer can be used for direct analysis of the surfaces of materials.

-3 The results of the ATR infrared spectrophotometer technique are dispersed and should therefore only be used for qualitative purposes.
+3 The results of the ATR infrared spectrophotometer technique are dispersed and can therefore only be used for qualitative purposes.

 Alignment of the sample holder